Sociological theory: Mathematical theory

 Mathematical theory (aka formal theory) refers to the use of mathematics in constructing social theories.
 Mathematical sociology aims to sociological theory in formal terms, which such theories can be understood to lack.
 The benefits of this approach not only include increased clarity, but also, through mathematics, the ability to derive theoretical implications that could not be arrived at intuitively.
 As such, models typically used in mathematical sociology allow sociologists to understand how predictable local interactions are often able to elicit global patterns of social structure.

 Positivism

-Positivism is a philosophy, developed in the middle of the 19th century by Auguste Comte, that states that the only authentic knowledge is scientific knowledge, and that such knowledge can only come from positive affirmation of theories through strict a scientific method.
+Positivism is a philosophy, developed in the middle of the 19th century by Auguste Comte, that states that the only authentic knowledge is scientific knowledge, and that such knowledge can only come from positive affirmation of theories through a strict scientific method.
 Society operates according to laws just like the physical world, thus introspective or intuitional attempts to gain knowledge are rejected.
 The positivist approach has been a recurrent theme in the history of western thought, from antiquity to the present day.